Pricing Explained

 Resolution

-Once there is a clear understanding of your position with the IRS, I prepare all financial analyses, documentation, and submission materials needed to pursue resolution.
+Once there is a clear understanding of your position with the IRS, I prepare and submit all required documentation to the IRS and manage the resolution process.

-This includes assistance with Offer in Compromise requests, Installment Agreements, Currently Not Collectible determinations, and penalty-abatement requests.
+This includes negotiating with the IRS for Offer in Compromise requests, Installment Agreements, Currently Not Collectible determinations, addressing liens or levies, penalty-abatement requests and responding to IRS notices.

 Fee determined after investigation stage.